A4200 road: Surroundings

 To the north is Tavistock Square and to the south-east is Russell Square.
 Past Tavistock Square the road becomes Upper Woburn Place until the junction with Euston Road.
 The Royal National Hotel building is located in the south-west side of Woburn Place north of Russell Square, with 1,630 rooms on eight floors, is the largest hotel in the UK.
 The British Medical Association building is at the junction of Upper Woburn Place with Tavistock Square.

 Property values

 Property values are high in this area.
 For example, in 2005 a freehold office building at 19–29 Woburn Place (9,400 m2, 101,000 sq ft) was sold for £22.6 million.

 7 July 2005 bombing

 On 7 July 2005, a suicide bomb planted by 18-year-old Hasib Hussain detonated aboard a double decker bus passing Tavistock Square as it was travelling from Marble Arch to Oxford Circus on route 30, killing 13 passengers, plus Hussain himself.
 The bus had been diverted to Woburn Place due to road closures resulting from the earlier bombings.

 Eversholt Street

 Eversholt Street is a street in the London Borough of Camden in London, England.
-It lies in Somers Town, London: stretching a kilometer from Euston railway station in the south to Camden Town in the north.
+It lies in Somers Town, London: stretching a kilometre from Euston railway station in the south to Camden Town in the north.